 Decide your intentions ahead of time

-Are you preparing edibles for medicinal use, as a treatment, or are you trying to have a fun time?
-If your intentions are to use the edibles as a medicine, keep in mind the dosage amount when you consume it.
+Are you preparing edibles for medicinal use as a treatment, or are you trying to have a fun time?
+If you intend to use the edibles as a medicine, keep in mind the dosage amount when you consume them.
 You don’t want waves of paranoia when you just meant to relieve some of your chronic pain.
 No one wants to have a bad trip, especially when it comes to cannabis.
-If your intentions are to feel high, test out potencies beforehand so that you know what your limits are.
+On the other hand, if your intentions are to feel high, test out potencies beforehand so that you know what your limits are.

 Patience is key